vyrjana/pyimpspec/README.md

 - simulate the impedance response of circuits
 - perform basic visualization of impedance spectra and test/fit/simulation results

-See the [Features](#features) section for more information and [this Jupyter notebook](examples/examples.ipynb) for examples of how to use _pyimpspec_.
+See the [Features](#features) section for more information.

+Check out [this Jupyter notebook](examples/examples.ipynb) for examples of how to use pyimpspec.
-Documentation about the API can be found on the [wiki](https://github.com/vyrjana/pyimpspec/wiki).
+Documentation about the API can be found [here](https://vyrjana.github.io/pyimpspec/api).

 If you encounter issues, then please open an issue on [GitHub](https://github.com/vyrjana/pyimpspec/issues).

 ## Installing

-The latest version of _pyimpspec_ requires **Python 3.6 or newer** and the most straightforward way to install _pyimpspec_ is by using [_pip_](https://pip.pypa.io/en/stable/):
+The latest version of pyimpspec requires **Python 3.6 or newer** and the most straightforward way to install pyimpspec is by using [pip](https://pip.pypa.io/en/stable/):
-Make sure that _pip_ is installed first and then type the following command into a terminal of your choice (e.g. _PowerShell_ in Windows).
+Make sure that pip is installed first and then type the following command into a terminal of your choice (e.g. PowerShell in Windows).

 ```
 pip install pyimpspec
 ```

-Newer versions of _pyimpspec_ can be installed at a later date by appending the `-U` option to the command:
+Newer versions of pyimpspec can be installed at a later date by adding the `--upgrade` option to the command:

 ```
-pip install pyimpspec -U
+pip install --upgrade pyimpspec
 ```

 Supported platforms: